adnanbhanji/EU-Chatbot-Reco-System/docs/api_reference.md

 ## Additional Functionalities

-Besides the main registration and reporting flows, the API offers integration with OpenAI's GPT-3 to handle natural language queries and generate responses, providing an interactive chatbot experience.
+Besides the main registration and reporting flows, the API offers integration with Mistral 7B to handle natural language queries and generate responses, providing an interactive chatbot experience.
 It also includes functionalities for image generation and the ability to send both text messages and images via WhatsApp, enhancing user engagement.

-- **Text-Based Queries (Chatbot Function)**: Leverages GPT-3 for answering user queries in natural language.
+- **Text-Based Queries (Chatbot Function)**: Leverages Mistral 7B for answering user queries in natural language.
-- **Image Generation (Imagebot Function)**: Utilizes GPT-3's capabilities to generate images based on text descriptions.
+- **Image Generation (Imagebot Function)**: Utilizes Mistral 7B's capabilities to generate images based on text descriptions.
 - **Message Sending Utilities**:
   - `send_whatsapp_msg`: Sends a text message to a specified WhatsApp number.
   - `send_whatsapp_img`: Sends an image to a specified WhatsApp number, enhancing the interactive experience.